Hull-Robotics-Society/Hull-Robotics-Society.github.io/events/daleks-day-out.md

 ## Final Thoughts

-We’re so grateful to have been part of such a forward-thinking event, surrounded by leaders who genuinely care about innovation and community development.
+We’re so grateful to have been part of such a forward; thinking event, surrounded by leaders who genuinely care about innovation and community development.

 A huge thank-you to the organisers and everyone who stopped by to learn, laugh, and think their way into the future—literally.